bustedbunny/DOTS-Manual/README.md

 2. `EntityManager.SetComponentData` - this method writes data that is potentially read/written by a job, so all jobs that either read or write to that component must be synced.
-3. `EntityManager.AddComponent`, `EntityManager.CreateEntity`, `EntityManager.DestroyEntity` - and any other method
+3. `EntityManager.AddComponent/RemoveComponent/Instantiate/CreateEntity` - and any other method
    that causes structural changes can modify chunks that are used by jobs, that's why they will cause sync point on every job scheduled in this world.
 4. `EntityCommandBuffer.Playback` - any ecb playback will cause a sync point, since all operations that it does are executed on main thread.
 So that means, simply using `EndSimulationEntityCommandBufferSystem` will cause you a sync point during that system's update.

 There are many more places where sync points happen and it's best to look at source of method to see if it has one.
 But as general rule of thumb - any direct ECS data access on main thread = sync point.